mashdots/pointypoker/memory-bank/systemPatterns.md

 ## Critical Implementation Paths

 - **Room Management:** The `src/modules/room` directory contains the core logic for creating, joining, and managing pointing sessions.
 - **Jira Integration:** The `src/modules/integrations/jira` directory handles the logic for connecting to Jira and importing tickets.
+This includes a `buildUrl` utility in `src/modules/integrations/jira/utils.ts` that centralizes the construction of all Jira API URLs, promoting consistency and maintainability.
 - **Authentication:** The `src/modules/user` and `src/services/firebase/auth.ts` files manage user authentication and session management.